MendelBak/Bystander/Readme.md

 ## General TODO

 - PRIORITY: Need to figure out how to prevent Push Notifications to users who opt out and how to persist that choice across app refresh or kill.
-- Upgrade to v6 of React Navigation.
+- DONE Upgrade to v6 of React Navigation.
-- Check all packages and upgrade if needed.
+- DONE Check all packages and upgrade if needed.
-- Install UI Kitten.
+- DONE Install UI Kitten.
 Design and create layout (including nav. hamburger menu + sliding sidebar menu?), theme, color palette, etc.
-- Comment out Details page.
+- DONE Comment out Details page.
+- Rewrite notifications service.
+- Ensure event persistence.
+If a user kills the app, or the app crashes, during an event, it must return to the correct state after opening it up again.
 - Work on user flow.
 (Users coming from clicking on notification.
 Heroes who are also Bystanders.
 Auto dial 911?)

 - Need to figure out way to determine if several calls for help in nearby vicinity are the same emergency.
 Timing + vicinity + prompt the user?
 - Handle if users don't turn on GPS during call event.
 - Create `Devices` collection to track user's devices.
 Store FCM token, since they are unique.
 One-to-many relationship with `users` collection.
 Allows notifications to be sent to specific users, if needed (primarily needed for peer-to-peer direct messaging)
+- Rebuild the emergency event handling logic (HomeScreen), especially GPS capture.
+- Rewrite how Stores work by implementing a StoreProvider instead of using Singletons.
+- Use MapBox Directions API instead of GoogleMaps.

 ## Deployment TODO

 - Check TODO Tree for comments to self.
 - DONE - Need to open MongoDB, Google Developers COnsole, Authentication, etc, to all IPs, not just my local IP.
-- How to compile TS to JS for server?
+- How to compile TS to JS for server, before deploying?
 - Set the GOOGLE_APPLICATION_CREDENTIALS environment variable for the backend firebase-admin API key.
-Don't use the key stored in the codebase.
+Don't store the key in the codebase.
-- API key for backend requests (Authorization Headers/ JWT)
+- Need to create an API key for backend requests (Authorization Headers/ JWT)
 - DONE - Deploy backend to AWS EC2 or Kubernetes (need Docker for Kubernetes).
 - Add SSL/TLS.
 - Make sure that hardcoded IDs are replaced with real user IDs.
 - DONE - Google Developers Console Credentials page.
 Need to add authorized origins and redirect URLs from the server (currently only allowing from localhost).
 - Currently using the `Nip.io` wildcard DNS server to allow redirects during OAuth authentication.
 Need to replace that with my actual domain name, when I purchase it via AWS Route 53 and add an A Record.
-- Figure out CI/DC to Play Store and EC2.
+- CI/DC for deployments to PlayStore and EC2.
+- Restrict Google API key to on ly this package/app (Bystander) after publishing it to the Google Play Store.

 ## Potential Monetization Strategies